 And then I hear this little voice, ‘Baby, it’s cold outside, you know what you really, really want is a big bowl of hot steamy tomato soup straight out of a Campbell’s tin with several slices of thick white chunky bread slathered in butter’.

 At moments like this I have to turn away and consult the Oracle.
 Third up on Google: Hugh Fernleaf Whittingstall, Hugh calls it a ‘vegetable sputnik’ but is a fan and turned his into a good looking Carpaccio (clock that for next time).
 Checking Riverford’s farm cook book sparked the idea of turning mine into an English variation of Som Tam aka Thai Green Papaya Salad.

-I thrived on Som Tam during the three months I lived in Pakkred, just north of Bangkok.
-The local food vendors at the end of the road where I bought my dinner most nights could tell how long us ‘falangs’ (foreigners) had been in Thailand by the number of chillies we could handle in our Som Tam.
-Starting at one on the first week, you knew you were fully acclimatised the day you could hold up three fingers and ask for the equivalent number of chillies.
+I thrived on Som Tam during the three months I lived as a volunteer in Pakkred, just north of Bangkok.
+The local food vendors at the end of the road where we bought our dinners most nights could tell how long us ‘falangs’ (foreigners) had been in Thailand by the number of chillies we could handle in our Som Tam.
+Starting with one on the first week, you knew you were fully acclimatised the day you could hold up three fingers and ask for the equivalent number of chillies.
 Like many Thai dishes, Som Tam combines sweet, salty, spicy (hot) and sour ingredients all of which help to regulate the body’s temperature in a tropical climate.

 With a leap of imagination I’m sure my improv version will increase body temperature without going comatose for the rest of the day as I would flat out on white bread and tinned soup.

 Peel the kohlrabi and cut into thin strips.
 Coarse grate the carrots.
 I started to grate the kohlrabi but it collapsed into a soggy mess.